Having easy access to the web has radically changed the way people shop for almost everything today.

 1. Social Proof Drives Purchases

 We’re more likely to make a purchase if others around us—even total strangers—agree that it is a good decision.
-Today, online reviews are the biggest source of social proof, and they have a clear impact on sales.
+Today, online customer reviews are the biggest source of social proof, and they have a clear impact on sales.

 For example, Seriously Silly Socks has been able to drive 60% higher average order value on the company’s website than its other sales channels, and it’s likely that the 3000 five-star reviews that populate the ecommerce site’s various product pages have helped a great deal.